Leiven/Leiven.github.io/index.md

 ## SKILLS
 __Communication__

-•	Presented scheduling tool functionality to company executives as part of a team project.

 •	Encouraged and maintained a positive working atmosphere with work teammates.

 •	Experienced with active listening and two-way communication with team leaders and other co-workers for a positive and more efficient work environment.

 • Thrives in a fast paced and innovative environment and stays up-to-date with different work environment updates relayed by team leaders.

+•	Confident in team project presentations: Presented scheduling tool functionality to company executives as part of a team project.

 &nbsp;